-Which other countries participated in the Survey of Adult Skills?
+Which countries are participating in the Survey of Adult Skills?

-The following countries are planning to participate in Cycle 2 of the Survey of Adult Skills in round 1: Australia, Austria, Belgium, Canada, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Ireland, Italy, Japan, Korea, Latvia, Lithuania, Netherlands, New Zealand, Norway, Poland, Romania, Russian Federation, Singapore, Slovak Republic, Spain, Sweden, United Kingdom, and the United States.
+The following countries are planning to participate in Cycle 2 of the Survey of Adult Skills: Australia, Austria, Belgium, Canada, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Israel, Italy, Japan, Korea, Latvia, Lithuania, Netherlands, New Zealand, Norway, Poland, Romania, Russian Federation, Singapore, Slovak Republic, Spain, Sweden, Switzerland, the United Kingdom, and the United States.

 International sites of interest